Belotti01/HalcyonFlowProject/README.md

 ## REQUIREMENTS FOR TESTING
 - Any of the most popular browsers (using older or more unhortodox browsers can result in the pages not rendering correctly)
 - Visual Studio (2019/2022) with all components needed to compile and run .NET 6, ASP.NET and Blazor Server
 - A MySQL instance running either locally or remotely

+*Check the _DOCS folder for information on how to try the application.

 ## TODO
 - Create DataGrids, pages and a way to edit Teams.